-Learning to Run Without Headphones
+It’s Okay to Leave Your Headphones at Home

 Better than the quotidian runner’s high I get when jogging with music, I felt reset.
 And I wondered whether this ancient practice of cardio in solitude—which was honestly a bit dull for the first few hundred steps—was, in fact, a key to easing postmodernity’s malaise.
 Long hailed as a stress release, much of exercising has been noisily swallowed back into the tech-laden productivity and self-help craze: how many steps, how many calories, how good compared with everyone else—on this app, in this gym, in this class.
 As The New Yorker’s Jia Tolentino and others have mournfully written, wasn’t all of this supposed to help?

 For many, organized religion is, frankly, useless.
 Therapy isn’t for everyone.
 And I’m among those who can’t meditate, at least not well; the stillness it requires makes me only more aware of my own restlessness.
 So instead of patiently sitting with my thoughts, I’ve begun to run with them instead, a few times a week if I can, ears free of all input besides the ambient noise of the streetscape.
-No high-octane, borderline-embarrassing EDM to temporarily blast worries, away nor any high-brow radio to distract me from distilling my own cultural opinions.
+No high-octane, borderline-embarrassing EDM to temporarily blast worries away nor any high-brow radio to distract me from distilling my own cultural opinions.
 Only heaving lungs, lurching limbs, and toxins being exorcised via sweat.

 It’s true that it’s become harder to stay quite as excited about running miles three and four.
 Yet the rare, hushed stretches of mental isolation flush away petty gripes and reinforce what I love, which makes it an attractive Zen-like habit, if not exactly addictive.
 I’ve grown to leaving my earphones in my pocket on the subway (most times), scrolling less, and people watching more.
 And on weekends, I try to go on errands sans phone.
 Generally, I feel jauntier, more in tune.